AlphaBitsCode/SecondBrains/README.md

 # The Conductor

 Centrally to the SecondBrains framework, the Conductor is the essentially coordinator/automator/data-steward/controller of data from one system to another.
-We strongly recommend Node-Red as the open-source solution to this.
-Node-Red has been around for over 10 years, and is a great tool for building complex workflows; paired with a high performance MQTT broker, it is a powerful combination.
-There is definitly a learning curve, but once you get over the initial change of mindset to flow-based programming, everything else will be much easier, thanks to the wide community support, available of community plugins spaning over decades.
+We strongly recommend Node-RED as the open-source solution to this.
+Node-RED has been around for over [10 years](https://nodered.org/about/), and is a great tool for building complex workflows; paired with any high performance MQTT broker, it is a powerful combination.
+There is definitly a learning curve, once you get over the initial change of mindset to [Flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming), things will be much easier, thanks to the wide community support, available of community plugins spaning over decades.
+AI Tools can help you write a signification portion of code for Node-RED.

 Each Conductor can work alone and interact with other Conductors via private link (ZeroTier/VPN) and orchestrate the workflow across different business units.